uni-tue-kn/draft-ihle-song-mpls-mna-signaling/draft-ihle-song-mpls-mna-signaling.md

 {: #fig-rld_example title="Example MPLS stack of 8 MPLS LSE illustrating the concept of RLD."}

 ## Maximum NAS Sizes
+This section gives a motivation for signaling maximum NAS sizes and then introduces the Maximum Label Depth (MLD).

+### Motivation
-A NAS in the MNA header encoding is at least 2 LSEs and at most 17 LSEs large{{?I-D.ietf-mpls-mna-hdr}}.
+A NAS in the MNA header encoding is at least 2 LSEs and at most 17 LSEs large {{?I-D.ietf-mpls-mna-hdr}}.
 At an LSR, at least two NAS, a select-scoped and a hop-by-hop-scoped NAS, are possible.
 With two maximum-sized NAS, an LSR is required to reserve 34 LSEs in hardware to be able to process network actions.
 This consumes hardware resources that may be needed to encode other LSEs, e.g., forwarding labels for SR-MPLS paths.

 Many use cases in the MNA framework{{?I-D.ietf-mpls-mna-usecases}} do not require a maximum-sized NAS of 17 LSEs to encode the network action and their ancillary data.
 Therefore, by signaling the maximum-supported NAS size of an MNA implementation from an LSR to an ingress LER, the allocated resources for NAS can be reduced and more resources are available for other purposes.

+### Maximum Label Depth per NAS (NAS-MLD)
+The Maximum SID Depth (MSD) describes the number of SIDs a node is capable of imposing {{?rfc8491}}, {{?rfc8476}}.
+The concept of MSD is not restricted to Segment Routing (SR).
+In domains where SR is not enabled, the MSD defines the maximum label depth {{?rfc8491}}.
+For clarity, we refer to this value as Maximum Label Depth (MLD) in this document.
+The maximum number of LSEs in a specific NAS is referred to as NAS-MLD.
+MLD values may be signaled by the forwarding plane or may be provisioned by the control plane.

-An LSR SHOULD signal the maximum-supported size of a NAS for each scope, i.e., the parameters maxLSEs_NAS^Sel, maxLSEs_NAS^HBH, and maxLSEs_NAS^I2E.
+An LSR SHOULD signal the maximum-supported size of a NAS for each scope, i.e., the parameters NAS-MLD^Sel, NAS-MLD^HBH, and NAS-MLD^I2E.
 Those parameters include the Format A, B, C, and D LSEs from {{?I-D.ietf-mpls-mna-hdr}} in a NAS.

 - For select-scoped NAS, the ingress LER MUST NOT push NAS to the MPLS stack that exceed the MNA capabilities of the node the select-scoped NAS is destined for.
-- For hop-by-hop-scoped NAS, the ingress LER MUST NOT push NAS to the MPLS stack that exceed the MNA capabilities of any node on the path.
+- For hop-by-hop-scoped NAS, the ingress LER MUST NOT push NAS to the MPLS stack that exceed the MNA capabilities of any node or link on the path.
-- For I2E-scoped NAS, the ingress LER MUST NOT push NAS to the MPLS stack that exceed the MNA capabilities of the egress node.
+- For I2E-scoped NAS, the ingress LER MUST NOT push NAS to the MPLS stack that exceed the MNA capabilities of the egress node or link.

 ### Example

-{{fig-rld_example}} illustrates the different NAS sizes in an MPLS stack that are signaled to the LSR.
+{{fig-rld_example}} illustrates the different NAS-MLD sizes in an MPLS stack that are signaled to the LSR.
 In this example, a select-scoped NAS has a maximum size of 4 LSEs, a hop-by-hop-scoped NAS of 7 LSEs, and an I2E-scoped NAS of 4 LSEs.

 ~~~~